cranej/cl-ganzhi/Readme.rst

 Exact time of solar term beginning is essential to Chinese Sexagenary Cycle Calendar - months start at beginning of each 12 minor solar term, years start at beginning of Spring Commences.

-``cl-ganzhi`` does not calculate exact solar term beginning time as there is no algorithm able to calculate exact time (exact to the second or minute).
-To calculate the exact time, we needs astronomical data, and requires regular correction.
+``cl-ganzhi`` does not calculate exact solar term beginning time (exact to the second or minute) as there is no algorithm able to do that.
+To calculate the exact time, we needs astronomical data, and requires regular calibration.
 Algorithms accurate to the day do exist, but I don't think they are useful for this scenario.
 On the contrary, leveraging such algorithms in ``cl-ganzhi`` is even harmful for users who need more accuracy.

-``cl-ganzhi`` rely on the users to provide such information.
+``cl-ganzhi`` relies on the users to provide such information.
 If ``cl-ganzhi`` is converting a date time which falls into the junction time period of one of the 12 minor solar terms, it signals a condition, users need to handle it (please refer to the documentation of function ``convert`` for details).
 For example, if the caller is a command line application, it may query end user whether the particular solar term is already passed or not.
 Or if the accuracy of the beginning of such a solar term is not important to the caller, it may choose a random value or calculate a result which is only exact to the day.

 The junction time period of each solar term is a two or three days period (for example, the beginning of Spring Commences is always some point between Feb.
 2 and Feb.
 3 ).
 So for average use cases, users does not have to query it's end user about solar term junction frequently.